Scout24/afp-alppaca/README.rst

     $ curl localhost:25772/latest/meta-data/iam/security-credentials/test_role
     '{"Code": "Success", "AccessKeyId": "ASIAI", "SecretAccessKey": "oieDhF", "Token": "6jmePdXNehjPVt7CZ1WMkKrqB6zDc34d2vpLej", "Expiration": "2015-04-17T13:40:18Z", "Type": "AWS-HMAC"}'

-And watch the logging info in the other two.
+And watch the request logging in the other two terminals and in your syslog.
 Also, by default the credentials are refreshed every minute, so you should see some logging info about that.